 Westerners are living in the repetition of the Gründerzeit, on the eve of their economic destruction.
 But what will Westerners do in case of a total crisis—fight or flight?

 An economic crash of this proportion means that the money and the means to sustain multicultural appeasement politics will dry up.
-We will no longer be able to afford our progressive values, which were always the result of our prosperity, because priorities will shift towards our primary survival.
-In times of crisis, we will inevitably witness a return to highly conservative values.
+We will no longer be able to afford our progressive values.
+In times of crisis, we shall witness a return to conservative values.

-The West must act.
-Will the West choose collective suicide, or will it embrace a combative people that won’t hesitate to conquer the world if necessary?
+Will the West choose collective suicide or will it embrace a combative people that won’t hesitate to reconquer its world?